simplecontainer/smr/README.md

 Installation of the client
 --------------------------

-Client CLI is needed for speaking to the simplecontainer over network using mTLS.
-It is secured by verification and encryption.
+Client CLI is used for communication to the simplecontainer over network using mTLS.
+It is secured by mutual verification and encryption.

 To install client just download it from releases: